n4dz/Final-Project/README.md

 # Final-Project
-My first repository on GitHub
+My first personal project.
+I will be creating a dynamique website where we can check out workout for every body parts.